MCUdude/MiniCore/README.md

 ## Programmers
-MiniCore does not adds its own copies of all the standard programmers to the "Programmer" menu.
+MiniCore adds its own copies of all the standard programmers to the "Programmer" menu.
 Just select one of the stock programmers in the "Programmers" menu, and you're ready to "Burn Bootloader" or "Upload Using Programmer".

 Select your microcontroller in the boards menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
 For time critical operations an external oscillator is recommended.